Scuuter/expatrioCodingChallenge/README.md

 ## Set up and run project

+You can simply download and install .apk file from latest release on available android device or emulator.

+#### Or build it yourself

-From the project root folder run these commands (you must have installed and configured flutter on your machine):
+From the project root folder run these commands (you must have installed and configured `flutter` on your machine):

 - get dependencies